 - Rinse thoroughly after tea / coffee

-- Visit your dentist periopdically for a checkup.
+- Visit your dentist periodically for a checkup.

 Find Your Perfect Smile

 Need A Composite Filling Appointment?
 Call Us or Book Now.

 How much do composite fillings usually cost?

 With an insurance plan, the cost of composite filling would be anywhere between zero to $100 or more.
 If you are without dental insurance, you can expect to pay anywhere from $125 to $350 and up, especially if you require multiple fillings at once.